 Where to Stay in Corpus Christi for Sightseeing

-- Mid-Range Hotels: The mid-range hotels are predominantly clustered along Highway 358, several miles south of downtown.
+- The mid-range hotels are predominantly clustered along Highway 358, several miles south of downtown.
 The new SpringHill Suites, with its outdoor pool, is a good family option, with large rooms that have mini fridges and microwaves.

 Day Trips from Corpus Christi

-One of the most popular drives is to the Rio Grande Valley, near the border with Mexico 130 miles south, where you'll find the Harlingen Arts and Heritage Museum (formerly the Rio Grande Valley Museum), which encompasses a collection of historic buildings including the home of the town's founder, the Paso Real Stagecoach Inn, and the town's original hospital, along with collections of historic artifacts, documents, and photos.
+One of the most popular drives is to the Rio Grande Valley, near the border with Mexico 130 miles south.
+Here, you'll find the Harlingen Arts and Heritage Museum (formerly the Rio Grande Valley Museum), which encompasses a collection of historic buildings including the home of the town's founder, the Paso Real Stagecoach Inn, and the town's original hospital, along with collections of historic artifacts, documents, and photos.

 Other day trips of note include the short drive north to the small towns of Fulton and Rockport on the Great Texas Coastal Birding Trail.
 Here, you'll find Fulton Mansion State Historic Park, a three story Victorian mansion built in 1877, and the Rockport Center for the Arts housed in a 19th-century mansion and home to numerous visual and performing arts productions.